Roum-20/VulneraX/README.md

 # VulneraX-Expose the Risks.
 Secure the Web
-A lightweight Python-based web security scanner that **crawls** and **scans** websites for common vulnerabilities inspired by the [OWASP Top 10](https://owasp.org/www-project-top-ten/).
+This is a Streamlit-based web application that scans a given website URL for common web security vulnerabilities inspired by the [OWASP Top 10](https://owasp.org/www-project-top-ten/).
 Perfect for developers, ethical hackers, and security students looking to understand common web application security flaws.

 ---

 ## 🧰 Features
+- 🖥️ Streamlit Dashboard:
 - 🔎 Crawler with configurable depth
 - ✅ Multithreaded scanning (fast)
 - 📑 Terminal-friendly output with color